ChelabsWeb/ProyectoWeb-somosNMD-v-Final/docs/prd.md

 4. **FR4:** The music projects area must feature album/single cards (starting with “Junta”) that display artwork, concept summary, tracklist, Spotify link, and play an authorized 5–10 second preview on hover or tap with mobile fallbacks.
 5. **FR5:** The “Upcoming Release” teaser must display large animated typography (e.g., “Midnight Is Close”) with subtle distortion/parallax and optionally link to more info when available.
 6. **FR6:** The site must provide clear pathways for collaboration/booking inquiries (CTA + form) and store submissions for follow-up.
+7. **FR7:** The experience must surface a merch storefront that lets users browse featured products, manage a cart, and complete checkout via an integrated headless commerce provider without leaving the site.

 ### Non Functional
 1. **NFR1:** Maintain Core Web Vitals targets (LCP < 2.5s, CLS < 0.1) on modern desktop and mobile via lazy loading, asset optimization, and reduced-motion fallbacks.
 2. **NFR2:** Support the latest two versions of Chromium, Safari, and Firefox with progressive enhancement for older browsers and graceful degradation when motion is disabled.
 3. **NFR3:** Respect accessibility best practices: honor `prefers-reduced-motion`, ensure keyboard navigation through galleries, provide descriptive text for imagery, and supply captions or transcripts for audio previews.
 4. **NFR4:** Deploy on Vercel with Codex CI/CD, enabling automated previews, production rollouts with rollback, and uptime monitoring.
  5. **NFR5:** Instrument analytics for Spotify clicks, audio preview plays, scroll depth, and inquiry completions while storing events securely and complying with privacy requirements (e.g., GDPR if emails collected).
+  6. **NFR6:** Commerce flows must route payments through the chosen headless provider for PCI compliance, maintain Core Web Vitals budgets, and honor regional privacy/consent requirements when tracking merch conversions.

 ## MVP Scope